 You may want to enable Restricted Mode, a feature that lets you specify that you don't want to see potentially objectionable content on YouTube

 - Privacy: If you encounter a video that you believe violates the privacy of a student, fellow teacher or school employee, please direct them or their parent to our Privacy Guidelines and privacy complaint process.
-For privacy complaints, we will only remove content if the individual(s) featured are clearly identifiable.
+For privacy complaints, we will remove content only if the individual(s) featured are clearly identifiable.
 Visit the Privacy section of our Safety Centre to learn even more.